jashwanthreddy19/knowledge-assistant/README.md

 ⚠️ Note: You must request access to use gated models like Gemma or Llama if you want to use them.

 📄 Add Your Documents
-Place your .txt files in the docs/ directory.
+Place your .txt files in the data/ directory.
 These will be loaded, chunked, and indexed when the app runs.

+Additionaly you can upload the .txt files from the web interface.

 💡 Running the App
 ```bash